jrp2014/smuggler2/README.md

 - `hiding` clauses may not be properly analysed.
 So hiding things that are not used may not be spotted.

-- Certain syntax pattern imports may not be imported correctly (the `pattern` keyword is missing)

 - The test suite does not seem to run reliably on Windows.
 This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.